csampersand/TigerZoneXPublic/readme.md

 ## How to build
 You will need to have boost installed.
 On OS X with homebrew, all you need to do is run `brew install boost`.

-On Windows, download boost from [here](http://www.boost.org/users/history/version_1_55_0.html) and modify the makefile to point BOOST_LIB and BOOST_INCLUDE to the correct directories in the downloaded files.
+On Windows, download boost from [here](http://www.boost.org/users/history/version_1_55_0.html) and modify the makefile to point BOOST_LIB and BOOST_INCLUDE to the correct directories in the downloaded files (for BOOST_INCLUDE, point to `boost` folder instead of `include`.

 Run `make` in the project directory